So, thanks for your company - goodnight.

 - 2nd Half

 CSKA Moscow - Manchester United

-Champions League – Follow the Football match between CSKA Moscow and Manchester United live with Eurosport.
+Follow the Champions League live Football match between CSKA Moscow and Manchester United with Eurosport.
 The match starts at 19:45 on 27 September 2017.
-Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Viktor Goncharenko or José Mourinho?
+Who will come out on top in the battle of the managers: Aleksei Berezutski or Michael Carrick?
 Find out by following our live matchcast.

 So, an excellent performance from United, who were devastating going forward and ought really to have won by more; they are going to rinse this group.